Closing date for entries: 25 March 2020

 When designing and making the model, pupils should be taught to:

 Helen is a Manufacturing Engineer at Rolls-Royce, having joined the company as a graduate after completing an MEng in Mechanical Engineering at Cardiff University.
 Her main focus of work is the development of new automated and robotic systems into manufacturing environments.
-Helen is the STEM co-ordinator for the Gender Diversity Network at Rolls-Royce – an employee resource group working to help attract, retain and sustain greater gender diversity into the business.
+Helen is also responsible for developing the Automation skills strategy in the company, supporting continued learning at all levels – from schools to Apprenticeships to specialists.
 She recently won a Rising Star Award in the WeAreTheCity Science and Engineering category, sponsored by 3M.